MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-Label.md

 - Site, UnifiedGroup
 - PurviewAssets

 Values can be combined, for example: "File, Email, PurviewAssets".
-Splitting related content types like "File, Email" into "File" and "Email" is not supported.
+Splitting related content types like "File, Email" into just "File" or just "Email" is not supported.

 ```yaml
 Type: MipLabelContentType